 - All children are required by regulation to participate in outdoor play, weather permitting.
-Some SAC classrooms may require water play and winter play clothing.
+This includes; water play and winter play clothing.
 Staff will check that children are dressed in clothes appropriate for these types of play.
 During colder months, children should also be prepared for outdoor play with appropriate cold weather clothing (coats, hats, mittens/gloves).
-However, if temperature or snow conditions are extreme, children will remain indoors. - If a child is not appropriately dressed for outdoor play and staff cannot readily locate appropriate protective clothing within the center, the child may be sent home.
+However, if temperature or snow conditions are extreme, children will remain indoors.
+Parents will be required to provide appropriate clothing for outdoor play (i.e. bathing suit, hat, gloves etc.) - If a child is not appropriately dressed for outdoor play and staff cannot readily locate appropriate protective clothing within the center, the child may be sent home.
 Due to CYS staffing limitations, staff may not remain inside with the child.